chaaz/versio/docs/reference.md

 with `-l local`; or to not use the GitHub API with  `-l remote`.
 See [VCS Levels](./vcs_levels.md) for more information.

+See the `CI` sections in [Use Cases](./use_cases.md#ci-authorization) for info on how to set up authorization for common CI/CD systems.

 ### Git remotes
 [Git remotes]: #git-remotes